Toji Cultural Centre Residency For Singapore Writers 2015

 The Program for Supporting Creative Works and Cultural Exchanges by Foreign Writers is administered by the Toji Cultural Foundation to provide residential facilities and a quiet environment for writers to work in and focus on their craft.
 The residency provides the opportunity for writers to dedicate their time entirely to writing new literary works.
 10 to 14 international and Korean writers and artists are nominated every year to reside at Toji Cultural Centre, a literary guesthouse located in the city of Wongju, Gangwon province, a two-hour drive from Seoul.

-The minimum period of the residency is 1 month and the maximum period is 3 months any time between 1 April and 30 December 2013.
+The minimum period of the residency is 1 month and the maximum period is 3 months any time between 1 April to 30 December 2015.

 - Completed application form